-Huang, Tien- Chang 2022.10.09 Challenges and opportunities of sustainable development path and introduction of greenhouse gas inventory 3 -- -------------------- ------------ -- --- ---
+Huang, Tien- Chang 2023.09.18 TCGA Code of Integrity and How to Avoid Misstepping on the Red Line of Directors and Supervisors' Responsibilities 3 -- -------------------- ------------ ------ --- ---

 (3) Yi Jinn Employees' code of conduct and ethics

 Since its establishment, the company has always taken "Innovation, Integrity, Growth and Collaboration" as its business philosophy, and encourage its employees to have a "sincerity and pragmatism" work attitudes.
 In order to implement Yi Jinn's business philosophy and work attitudes to every employee of the Company, the Company's internal control system has established "performance appraisal" and clearly stipulated employees' code of conduct and ethics, and require employees to abide by it.
 When an employee has special merits and demerits, supervisors always report to the Company for rewards and punishments at any time.
 The employee performance appraisal is performed twice a year, it is a practical method for requiring employee's code of conduct and ethics.